DringoK/kissPhoto/README.md

 I am aware that not using maven/gradle has the disadvantage that all libraries have to be checked out manually from git.
 Therefore I describe in the following what needs to be imported:

+For each module:
+* Import from Github (push green Code-Button in Github.
+For this follow the link under the headline of the module, see below)
+* In IntelliJ: Git-Clone...: paste location from <green button> above.
+* Store in Directory beside kissPhoto
+  * it will be opened as a new IntelliJ-Project
+  * close the project

+If all modules are loaded to the harddisk
+* load kissPhoto again
+* Remove from version control for kissPhoto via File-Settings...-VersionControl

 ## Adobe XMP-Core
 https://github.com/drewnoakes/adobe-xmp-core

-Import from Github (push green Code-Button)
-In IntelliJ: VCS-Get from Version Control: paste location from <green button> above.
-Store in Directory beside kissPhoto

 Check in ProjectStructure
-* add..Import Module as IntelliJ-Module to Project
+* Module should have been imported
+* no dependencies should be listed

 **Used from MetaData-Extractor**